-In this memoir of fathers and sons, Gregory Martin struggles to reconcile the father he thought he knew with a man who has just survived a suicide attempt; a man who had been having anonymous affairs with men throughout his thirty-nine years of marriage; and who now must begin his life as a gay man.
+In this memoir of fathers and sons, Gregory Martin struggles to reconcile the father he thought he knew with a man who has just survived a suicide attempt, a man who had been having anonymous affairs with men throughout his thirty-nine years of marriage, and who now must begin his life as a gay man.
 At a tipping point in our national conversation about gender and sexuality, rights and acceptance, Stories for Boys is about a father and a son finding a way to build a new relationship with one another after years of suppression and denial are given air and light.

 Martin’s memoir is quirky and compelling with its amateur photos and grab-bag social science and literary analyses.
 He explores the impact his father’s lifelong secrets have upon his life now as a husband and father of two young boys with humor and bracing candor.
-Stories for Boys is resonant with conflicting emotions and the complexities of family sympathy, and asks the questions: How well do we know the people that we think we know the best?
+Stories for Boys is resonant with conflicting emotions and the complexities of family sympathy, and asks the questions: How well do we know the people we think we know the best?
 And how much do we have to know in order to keep loving them?

 Number 8 on the Independent Bestseller List for Paperback Nonfiction!

 Pacific Northwest Booksellers Association

 Greg Martin’s father tried to kill himself.
 The reason?
 To hide a secret he’d hidden from his family for decades.

 To download Terry Tazioli’s interview go to Well Read.